 Longevity studies point to ‘community’ as a common factor in those who live longest: “People who are more socially connected to family, friends, and community are happier, healthier, and live longer than people who are less well connected,” says Harvard-affiliated psychiatrist Dr. Robert Waldinger.

-Emerald Lakes, with its geographical central hub boasting cafés and restaurants, is set up to foster community, as Cabukee’s new owners, Chef Fin Tully and his wife Risa are well aware.
+Emerald Lakes, with its geographical central hub boasting cafés and restaurants and a thriving Thursday night market, is set up to foster community, as Cabukee’s owner, Rahul Virwani is well aware.

-Despite its new owners, there’s little change to the look of Cabukee.
-The semi-industrial fitout of timber and brick draws you away from the lake to a cooler, relaxing space.
-There you have the choice of indoor or alfresco dining, open from 7am, the community hub of Cabukee being a top spot for locals to stop on their morning walk to have a coffee and meet up with friends.
+There has been little change to the look of Cabukee since it opened.
+The semi-industrial fitout of timber and brick draws us away from the lake to a cooler, relaxing space.
+With the choice of indoor or alfresco dining, open from 7am, the community hub of Cabukee is a top spot for locals to stop on their morning walk to have a coffee.

 We leave with a little jealousy in our hearts.
-How fortunate is the Emerald Lakes community to have scored an excellent chef and well-chosen team!
-This is just the meeting place that Emerald Lakes needed!
+How fortunate is the Emerald Lakes community to enjoy such excellent food in one of our most picturesque locations.
+This is just the meeting place that Emerald Lakes needs!

-NOTE: Cabukee is a licensed venue.
-BYO wine $10 per bottle.
-On one occasion, Good Food Gold Coast dined as a guest of Cabukee.
+NOTE: Good Food Gold Coast dined as a guest of Cabukee.